anishsoni29/Face-Detection-Attendance-System/README.md

 # Face-Detection-Attendance-System

-Certainly!
-When describing your face-detection attendance system during an interview, you can structure your response as follows:

 ---

 I've developed a face-detection attendance system using Python, focusing on real-time recognition and seamless integration with Firebase for efficient data storage.
 The system operates by recognizing faces in a given area at any point during classes and instantly updating the attendance records.
 Here's a breakdown of the key components and functionalities: